 - Genetics: Sometimes it just comes down to how a woman was born.
 Some women are born with a tipped uterus.

 - Age and Childbirth: As a woman matures, especially after menopause or childbirth, the pelvic muscles around the uterus may weaken and become tipped.
 After childbirth, the uterus will return to its normal position in most cases.

 - Pregnancy or Other Health Conditions: After pregnancy, a woman’s uterus can become enlarged causing it to shift position.
 Fibroids or tumors may also contribute to the uterus tipping.

 - Scarring: Scarring or adhesions can occur in the uterus as a result of conditions such as endometriosis fibroids, tumors, or infection and cause the uterus to be tipped.

 If you’re having a hard time getting pregnant and are dealing with a tilted uterus, the American Pregnancy Association noted that the position of your uterus is only considered a reason for infertility if all other possible causes have been ruled out.

 Your doctor won’t immediately assume that your tilted uterus has anything to do with your difficulties trying to conceive unless the tilt is the result of endometriosis or pelvic scarring.

 Just chalk your tilted uterus up as one of those quirky things that make your body a little different and don’t let it stress you out when trying to conceive.
 As long as everything else is in healthy condition, your tilted uterus won’t affect your chances of getting pregnant.

-Still having trouble getting pregnant?
+Are you still having trouble getting pregnant?
 Take the first steps towards understanding why with our fertility consultation.